andreasabel/inCode/entry/interpreters-a-la-carte-duet.md

 ### Manipulating Disjunctions and Conjunctions

-So, we have a `Mem :|: Conj`.
+So, we have a `Mem :|: Com`.
 How could we "tag" our `Mem` after-the-fact, to add `C Int`?
 We can manipulate the structure of conjunctions and disjunctions using the `Bifunctor1` from *Type.Class.Higher*, in *type-combinators*.

 `bimap1` can be used to modify either half of a `:|:` or `:&:`: